ITPNYU/ICM-2015/README.md

     - [Chapter 16 examples](https://github.com/shiffman/LearningProcessing-p5.js/tree/master/chp16_video)
     - Exercise: Make a mirror that paints your portrait
 - Computer vision:
+    -
 - Homework: Pixels Project
     - Develop a project that uses images and pixels.
-For this project you should document your work in a blog post in addition to creating the Processing sketch.
+For this project you should document your work in a blog post in addition to creating the sketch.
 You can present in class using your laptop or put your sketch into dropbox.
 Here are some ideas:
         - Create a software mirror by designing an abstract drawing machine which you color according to pixels from live video.
         - Make a slideshow of images.
 Check out this [Crossfade Effect](https://github.com/shiffman/LearningProcessing/tree/master/chp15_images_pixels/exercise_15_11_crossfade).
         - Make a "VJ turntable" for video.
 Check out [Movie Scrub](https://github.com/shiffman/LearningProcessing/tree/master/chp16_video/example_16_05_MovieScrub).